couchbasecloud/terraform-provider-couchbasecapella/docs/resources/project.md

 # couchbasecapella_project Resource

-couchbasecapella_project provides a Project resource.
-This allows project to be created or deleted.
+`couchbasecapella_project` provides a Project resource.
+This resource allows projects to be created or deleted.

-**WARNING:** Changing the name of an existing Project in your Terraform configuration will result the destruction of that Project the re-creation of the Project with the new name.
+~> **WARNING:** Changing the name of an existing Project in your Terraform configuration will result the destruction of that Project the re-creation of the Project with the new name.

 <!-- Projects that contain clusters cannot be destroyed without the associated clusters being destroyed first.  -->